canonical/ubuntu-pro-for-wsl/docs/howto/set-up-landscape-server-in-wsl.md

 # How to install Landscape server in a WSL instance

+## Motivation

-While a Landscape server typically runs on external computers, here it will be set up on a WSL instance on a Windows machine.
+While a Landscape server typically runs on external computers, it can also be set up on a WSL instance on a Windows machine.

+This is especially useful if you want to test UP4W on a single Windows device.
+For example, the [tutorial](../tutorial/index) can be completed with Landscape server running in a Ubuntu WSL instance.
+The Landscape server can then be used to manage other WSL instances running UP4W and the Landscape client.

+## Guide

 In PowerShell, `shutdown` WSL then install the Ubuntu 24.04 LTS instance with the `--root` option.